About humade

 Founder

-Ian Cox is a planner with Islands Trust on the BC coast and the founder of humade.
-He is also a musician.
-He created humade because he believes the things people make with their hands and minds deserve a mark that says so.
+Ian Cox is a community planner, musician, arts promoter and administrator and the founder of humade.
+He created humade because he believes the things people make with their hands, minds, and hearts deserve a mark that says so.

 Grant acknowledgements